echov4/cronical/README.md

 > [!NOTE]
-> Full transparency this README was written with AI assistance and has been fact checked.
+> Full transparency this README was written with AI assistance and has been fact checked and confirmed

 ## What is cronical?